robertfeldt/PushGP.jl/README.md

 @assert length(intstack) == 1
 ```

+There is a [large number of Push instructions](https://faculty.hampshire.edu/lspector/push3-description.html) and this package does not yet implement them all.
+However, this will be fixed over time and it is often trivial to add individual instructions (requiring only to write a few lines of Julia code).
+However, more important than implement the standard Push language is that a user can easily add their own, custom instructions and thus do genetic programming for specific domains and problems.

 ## Why genetic programming?
-I did genetic programming research as a young researcher but have lost touch somewhat with the GECCO community in the last 10 years or so.
-So first reason is to have fun and get back to GP and the GECCO community. :)
+I did genetic programming research early in my research career but have lost touch somewhat with the GECCO and Evolutionary Computation (EC) community in the last 10 years or so.
+So the first reason is to have fun and get back to GP and the GECCO community. :)

 But I also think that we need automatic programming for future Software Engineering, AI and Machine Learning.
 So I want to use this package as an experimental vehicle for exploring Interpretable Machine Learning, Program Synthesis etc.

 ## Where can I learn more about PushGP and the Push language?
 Push and PushGP has been developed by Lee Spector and his colleagues during many years.
 An [introduction to and overview of Push can be found here](https://faculty.hampshire.edu/lspector/push.html).
 Maybe the best starting point is the [Push Redux](https://erp12.github.io/push-redux/) site and, in particular, its brief [Intro to Push](https://erp12.github.io/push-redux/pages/intro_to_push/) page.
+The Push3 language description can be found [here](https://faculty.hampshire.edu/lspector/push3-description.html) but note that the Plush linear Push genome was not available at that time so have been added later.

 If you want to dig deep on the research please check [Lee Spector's list of publications](https://faculty.hampshire.edu/lspector/publications.html).
 On Lee's [main Push page](https://faculty.hampshire.edu/lspector/push.html) you can also find a long list of PushGP implementations in other languages.